KGMB: History

-The station first signed on the air on December 1, 1952, as the second television station in Hawaii.
+The station first signed on the air on December 1, 1952, as the first television station in Hawaii.
 KGMB-TV was originally owned by J. Howard Worrall along with KGMB radio (AM 590, now KSSK) and operated from studios on Kapiolani Boulevard in Honolulu.
 The station carried programming from three of the four major networks at the time (excluding DuMont), but was a primary CBS affiliate owing to KGMB-AM's long affiliation with CBS Radio.
 The station lost NBC programming when KONA-TV (channel 2, now KHON-TV) signed on two weeks later, and lost ABC when KULA-TV (channel 4, now KITV) launched in April 1954.
 In 1973, a partnership led by future Hawaii congressman Cecil Heftel bought KGMB-AM-TV, then turned around and sold the KGMB stations to Lee Enterprises in 1977.
 Lee sold off the radio station in 1980.
 In 1982, the station dropped the "-TV" suffix from its call sign.

 The real-life KGMB news crew was often featured in one of the longest-running police dramas on CBS in the 1970s, Hawaii Five-O. The station also had ties to the iconic series' reboot, as CBS allowed KGMB to let its viewers preview the season premiere episode early at the Waikiki Shell each September during the rebooted series' run.

 Former KGMB logo, used from 2007 to 2009.
 In 2012, KGMB brought back the "9" logo for its 60th anniversary with the "9" flipping to a "6(0)" in promos.

 In 2000, Lee exited from television broadcasting and sold most of its television holdings (including KGMB) to Emmis Communications.
 Emmis already owned KHON-TV, so it had to obtain a cross-ownership waiver for the purchase of KGMB from the Federal Communications Commission, to bypass the recently passed duopoly rules that forbid common ownership of two of the four highest-rated stations in a single market.
 This waiver was renewed several times while Emmis owned both stations.
 At that time, KHON moved its operations into KGMB's facility, though the two stations maintained separate news departments.